lab-sun/CEKD/README.md

 </div>

 # Introduction
-MAFNet is a multi-modal fusion network for semantic segmentation of road potholes.
+CEKD is a knowledge distillation framework, which includes a teacher netwrok CENet and a student network EKNet.
+CENet is a multi-modal fusion network for semantic segmentation of urban scenes.
+EKNet is a thermal-only network for semantic segmentation of urban scenes.
 # Dataset
 The original dataset can be downloaded from the AARTFnet project [page](https://sites.google.com/view/pothole-600).
 You can use the augmentation method proposed in this paper to get the training dataset or you can download our processed data from [here](https://labsun-me.polyu.edu.hk/zfeng/MAFNet/).
 # Pretrained weights